-170.315(h)(1) 1) [Number of Direct Messages General Specialties (Cardiology, This criterion requires the ability of a

-Direct Project 5 sent Pulmonology, etc.) certified Health IT module to record the

-2) 1 Number of Delivery frequency that direct messages are sent

-1 Notifications received and received by providers, along with how

-3) 1 Number of Direct Messages often MDNs are sent and received.
-Since

-r received not all systems respond with MDNs, we

-cannot reliably use that metric to define

-success.
-Furthermore, it is not feasible to

-obtain copies of Direct Messages from

-"outside" developers or providers who

-have no incentive to participate in this

-exercise.
-Therefore, we intend to

-demonstrate the required certified

-capabilities by demonstrating how often

-Direct Messages are exchanged with other

-systems to demonstrate the certified

-capability is available and effective,

-regardless of the frequency it is used.
-Our

-expectation is there will be moderate

-utilization by providers with a high success

-rate.
-This criterion uses the Relied Upon

-Software: DataMotion Direct.
-Because this

-test measures the end user's experience

-with the certified functionality, it serves as

-a sufficient test for both CGM EEHR and

-DataMotion Direct.
+170.315(h)(1) Direct Project Number of Direct Messages sent Number of Delivery Notifications received Number of Direct Messages received General Specialties (Cardiology, Pulmonology, etc.) This criterion requires the ability of a certified Health IT module to record the frequency that direct messages are sent and received by providers, along with how often MDNs are sent and received.
+Since not all systems respond with MDNs, we cannot reliably use that metric to define success.
+Furthermore, it is not feasible to obtain copies of Direct Messages from "outside" developers or providers who have no incentive to participate in this exercise.
+Therefore, we intend to demonstrate the required certified capabilities by demonstrating how often Direct Messages are exchanged with other systems to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
+Our expectation is there will be moderate utilization by providers with a high success rate. ------------------------------ --- --- ---